 The best dermaplaning tools and razors

-Lucero uses the Dermaflash because it "comes in handy when [she's] on the go or getting clients ready for the red carpet and on photo shoots," she says.
+Lucero uses this portable, vibrating Dermaflash, saying it "comes in handy when [she's] on the go or getting clients ready for the red carpet and on photo shoots."

-For a cheaper alternative, Dr. Patel loves the Sephora Collection Level Setter Razors.
+For a cheaper alternative, Dr. Patel loves the disposable Sephora Collection Level Setter Razors.

 Dr. Patel also recommends the Tweezerman Bright Complexion Dermaplaner "because it has safety handles, but won't be as sharp as in-office blades."